 When it comes to saving for retirement, there are a lot of different investment vehicles.
 IRAs are the main type that you can go an open.
 You may be familiar with a 401k or 403b, but those are employer sponsored plans and individuals don't open those accounts.

-Traditional IRA - A Traditional IRA (individual retirement account) is a savings vehicle that allows you to save and invest for retirement.
+Traditional IRA - A Traditional IRA (individual retirement account) is a savings vehicle that allows you to save and invest for retirement up to the IRA contribution limits.
 The benefit of using a Traditional IRA is that, in many cases, the amount you contribute is tax deductible.
 Once you put money inside the account, everything you do or trade is tax deferred.
 You only pay taxes once you withdraw the money in retirement, but you will do so at ordinary income tax rates.